reqshark/utildot/readme.markdown

 ### inherits(constructor, constructor, super)

-utildot `inherits()` function subclasses a super constructor across a variable arity of constructors
+function subclasses a super constructor across a variable arity of constructors

 instead of doing this: